ChibiOS/ChibiOS/readme.txt

 - RT:  Removed the p_msg field from the thread_t structure saving a msg_t-sized field from the structure.
 Messages now use a new field into the p_u union.
 Now synchronous messages are even faster.
+- HAL: Fixed shift of signed constant causes warnings with IAR compiler (bug #709)(backported to 2.6.10, 3.0.6 and 16.1.4).
+- HAL: Fixed wrong RTCv2 settings for STM32L4 (bug #708)(backported
+       to 16.1.4).
 - HAL: Fixed missing OTGv1 support for STM32L4 (bug #707)(backported
        to 16.1.4).
 - NIL: Fixed ARM errata 752419 (bug #706)(backported to 2.6.10,